epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 `Transfer` object updates are quite common, the provided "data" field allows the client to never perform an additional HTTP request (the request to obtain the new state of the transfer from *"/example-transfer"*), inferring the new state from the supplied "data".
-The "data" field is just an nice little optimization.
+The "data" field is just a nice little optimization.

 ### `CreditorsList`, `Creditor` and `PinInfo`objects